Trying to get a COVID vaccine right now? Here's what to know

 Q. Even if I can find a pharmacy that has the shots, will my insurance cover it?

 A: That's unclear.
 Insurance companies are only required to pay for the shots if they have been recommended by the CDC.
-That won't happen until next week at the earliest.
+That won't happen until after the advisory group meets this week.
 But some insurance companies say they are covering the shots anyway, so it's worth asking if your plan covers it.

 About half of the children in the U.S. are eligible for free vaccines through the federal government's Vaccines for Children Program but the COVID shots won't be included in that until after the CDC recommendations go into effect, and even then, it may depend on the child's health conditions.